spion/spion.github.com/src/documents/posts/closures-are-unavoidable-in-node.html.md

         }
     }

 Notice how `bound` is a closure over ctx and fn.
-Its the only mechanism to pass context together with a function.

 Now, if the low-level core API was also able to take a context argument, things could have been different.
 For example, instead of writing: